-We’re probably 2-3 years away from being able to sequence the cell of a 5-day old embryo to estimate how tall that person is going to be, within an inch or two.
-We’re likely a decade or so away from being able to predict within 5-10 points what that child’s IQ will be.
+We’re probably two to three years away from being able to sequence the cell of a five-day old embryo to estimate how tall that person is going to be, within an inch or two.
+We’re likely a decade away from being able to predict within 5-10 points what that child’s IQ will be.
 An average woman has about fifteen eggs extracted for in vitro fertilization.
 Those fifteen potential children will generally range in IQ within 20-30 points.
 If you keep selecting the embryos with the highest IQ for implantation in the mother, you can rapidly change the intelligence of a family or a community or a country.
 Very quickly, we’ll have the capacity to realize evolutionary changes that have previously taken thousands to millions of years.

 Just because we can do something, doesn’t mean we should do something